cda-tum/mqt-qcec/README.md

 [![a](https://img.shields.io/static/v1?label=arXiv&message=2210.12166&color=inactive&style=flat-square)](https://arxiv.org/abs/2210.12166)
 T. Peham, L. Burgholzer, and R. Wille, "[Equivalence Checking of Parameterized Quantum Circuits: Verifying the Compilation of Variational Quantum Algorithms](https://arxiv.org/abs/2210.12166)," in Asia and South Pacific Design Automation Conference (ASP-DAC), 2023

+[^1]: The _[Munich Quantum Toolkit (MQT)](https://mqt.readthedocs.io)_ is a collection of software tools for quantum computing developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/) as well as the [Munich Quantum Software Company (MQSC)](https://munichquantum.software).
+Among others, it is part of the [Munich Quantum Software Stack (MQSS)](https://www.munich-quantum-valley.de/research/research-areas/mqss) ecosystem, which is being developed as part of the [Munich Quantum Valley (MQV)](https://www.munich-quantum-valley.de) initiative.

 ---

 ## Acknowledgements